Yaroster/skoomaDen.me/src/content/blog/Review of Ts Teabar.md

 cover: "/covers/cover-01.png"
 ---

 I recently went to visit [T's Teabar](https://tsteas.com/en-ae) in Abu Dhabi, I was excited to try a variety of their offerings, particularly the [Milky Oolong](https://en.wikipedia.org/wiki/Jin_Xuan_tea).
 My initial reaction was positive, but there were some surprising inconsistencies.
-Below are my thoughts on the teas I sampled, as well as feedback from friends who joined me for the second visit. <br><br>
+Below are my thoughts on the teas I sampled, as well as feedback from friends who joined me for the second visit.

 ## The shop itself